elaforge/karya/doc/overview.md

 - Greedy.
 What with the various caches, an internal focus on simplicity over efficiency, and plenty of unoptimized bits, it demands quite a lot of memory and CPU for a program that doesn't actually handle audio.
+This could probably be greatly improved with some optimization work, especially fixing space leaks.

 - Non-realtime.
 While you should be able to play back a score soon after making changes, it's still very much oriented around non-realtime